Lab 6: Applying Functional Programming with Purrr to Models

 Right, let’s get to it!

-• T17: Re-create this forest-plot to finally reveal the results of your analysis GROUP ASSIGNMENT part I
+• T17: Re-create this forest plot to finally reveal the results of your analysis GROUP ASSIGNMENT (Important, see: how to)

 Click here for hint